 Why Your First 10 Podcast Episodes Matter More Than You Think

-They build habits, clarity, momentum—and they quietly teach both you and your audience what this podcast is going to be about.
+Your first 10 episodes set the tone for everything that follows.
+They build habits, clarity, and momentum — and they quietly teach both you and your audience what this podcast is going to be about.

 Here's why those early episodes matter, and how to make the most of them.